The Promise (2016 film)

 The Promise is a 2016 American epic historical war drama film directed by Terry George, from a screenplay he co-wrote with Robin Swicord.
-Set in the final years of the Ottoman Empire, the film stars Oscar Isaac, Charlotte Le Bon and Christian Bale.
+Set in the final years of the Ottoman Empire, the film stars Oscar Isaac, Charlotte Le Bon, and Christian Bale.
 The plot is about a love triangle that develops between Mikael (Isaac), an Armenian medical student, Chris (Bale), an American journalist, and Ana (Le Bon), an Armenian-born woman raised in France, immediately before and during the Armenian genocide.

-The Promise premiered on September 11, 2016, at the Toronto International Film Festival and was released by Open Road Films in the United States on April 21, 2017, on the 102nd anniversary of the week the genocide started.
+The Promise premiered on September 11, 2016, at the Toronto International Film Festival, and was released by Open Road Films in the United States on April 21, 2017, on the 102nd anniversary of the week the Armenian genocide started.
 The film received mixed reviews from critics and was a box office bomb, grossing just $12 million against its $90 million budget and losing Open Road over $100 million.
 However, the studio noted the main purpose of the film was to bring attention to the story, not make money, with George saying that "audiences learn more from films today than they do from history books."
 The film also features "The Promise", which was the final single released by Chris Cornell, who died less than a month after the film's U.S. release.